Coronavirus response stirs Jerusalem sovereignty struggle - RFI

 The latest tensions have not so far erupted into violence in east Jerusalem.

-But the police have enforced coronavirus restrictions against recalcitrant ultra-Orthodox citizens in west Jerusalem's Mea Shearim neighbourhood, one of the epicentres of the outbreak.
+But the police have enforced coronavirus restrictions against recalcitrant ultra-Orthodox Jews in west Jerusalem's Mea Shearim neighbourhood, one of the epicentres of the outbreak.

 Three officers were wounded in clashes on Thursday when enforcing orders to keep synagogues closed.